Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Local government initiatives have helped bolster public safety in Sunnyside as well.

-The neighborhood underwent an extensive streetscape renovation that included lighting upgrades, improved sidewalks and crosswalks, and more green spaces for pedestrians and cyclists alike.
+The neighborhood underwent extensive streetscape renovation, including lighting upgrades, improved sidewalks and crosswalks, and more green spaces for pedestrians and cyclists alike.

 Other projects, such as the Sunnyside Community Safety Program, enhance public safety by providing training sessions for residents about protecting their homes against burglary or robbery.

-Considering all of these factors – low crime rates combined with proactive local government efforts – it becomes clear that Sunnyside is indeed a safe neighborhood.
-Residents can rest assured knowing that their neighborhood is looked after both by the NYPD and local government initiatives that are actively working towards making sure their community remains secure and welcoming for everyone who lives there.
+Considering all of these factors – low crime rates combined with proactive local government efforts – it becomes clear that Sunnyside is a safe neighborhood.
+Residents can rest assured knowing that their area is looked after by the NYPD and local government initiatives actively working to ensure their community remains secure and welcoming for everyone who lives there.

 Search for Home Rentals in NYC